Find a Nufloors store near you

 4 In 1 Transition Strip

 A 4-in-1 transition strip has interchangeable/adjustable parts that allows it to be used for different flooring types.
 Your typical 4-in-1 transition strip has a metal channel for mounting and a T-molding to fit into the channel.
-This is used as a T-molding if the materials are the same height, whereas it can be modified to different profiles as needed for each scenario.
+This is used as a T-molding if the materials are the same height, however it can be modified to accommodate materials with different heights.

 Transition strip between laminate flooring and carpet.